upamanyudas/upamanyudas.github.io/_posts/post/2016-06-10-printing-source-code-mac-osx.markdown

 	<figcaption>Terminal to Execute the Command</figcaption>
 </figure>

 Almost all the time, I need to print out the syntax of a project, during development or as reference, for my screencasts, I always end up printing it from Microsoft Word or Pages, sans the beautiful syntax highlighting.
-The lightweight text editors like [Sublime Text 2](https://www.sublimetext.com/) doesn’t support printing right now, and [TextMate](https://macromates.com/) or [Coda](https://panic.com/coda/), in my opinion, doesn't produce much beautiful result.
+The lightweight text editors like [Sublime Text 2](https://www.sublimetext.com/){:target="_blank"} doesn’t support printing right now, and [TextMate](https://macromates.com/){:target="_blank"} or [Coda](https://panic.com/coda/){:target="_blank"}, in my opinion, doesn't produce much beautiful result.

-But, to my rescue, I recently discovered this nice program called [enscript](http://linux.die.net/man/1/enscript).
+But, to my rescue, I recently discovered this nice program called [enscript](http://linux.die.net/man/1/enscript){:target="_blank"}.
 The program is capable of probably doing a lot of good things, but in my case, I use it now, to produce a PostScript file with printed code.

-In Mac OS X it can be installed using brew:
+In Mac OS X it can be installed using [Homebrew](https://brew.sh/){:target="_blank"} or on Linux using [Linuxbrew](https://docs.brew.sh/Homebrew-on-Linux){:target="_blank"}:

 <pre>
 <code class="language-powershell">brew install enscript</code>